IntersectMBO/plutus/docs/raml/README.md

 with the actual number of steps reported in [Peano.evaluation](./Peano.evaluation).

+The examples above are quite simple, but RAML can deal with much more complicated functions: see [Peano-complicated.txt](./Peano-complicated.txt).

 #### Church-encoded Naturals

 A Church-encoded version of the test program appears in